Beet sugar factory: Molasses

-The beet-sugar molasses that remain from the Crystallization phase are the most valuable byproduct.
+The beet-sugar molasses that remain from the crystallization phase are the most valuable byproduct.
 It can be sold on the yeast fermentation, pharmaceutical, and animal food markets.
+The molasses can be added to the beet pulp before drying to give a higher value product.

-When the factory has a Molasses Desugaring by chromatography (MDC) process, processing leads to two more by products:
+When the factory has a Molasses Desugaring by chromatography (MDC) process, processing leads to two more by-products: